 “But getting it out in that disrespectful manner publicly is not what our team is about.

 “When you play in the gold jersey we represent everyone in Australia, everyone.
+Everyone that is out there supporting us, we don’t pick and choose.”

 When asked whether he would select Folau again, Cheika, who fronted the media alongside Wallabies captain Michael Hooper and NSW Waratahs coach Daryl Gibson, said it was highly unlikely.